 Athletes & ADHD

 As a mother of two high level athletes I have personal experience in how the pressure of your chosen sport can increase as you move up through the levels of completion.
 Both my kids have competed at the national level.
 The dynamics of competition and how you internalize the messages from competitors, coaches and yourself have a huge impact on how well you perform.
 If you add to that ADHD you have another layer that needs interpretation and support.
+Athletes & ADHD can be a winning combination when you understand where you are coming from.

 Regardless of your sport, if you are competing at a high level you need to have a strong mental game as well as be in top physical condition.